Cosillow/Shut-the-box/README.md

 ---
 ## TODO:
-- use "bots" to figure out best strategies
+- use "bots"/ML to figure out best strategies